elliottmotson/SigScanner/README.md

 #### The aims of this program:

-The aims of this program are to create a low-level C utlity to:
+The aims of this program are to create a Python utlity to:

     1  - Find a files SHA_256 hash
     2  - Compare the files hash to an online database